saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The details of the VA1219 - Transparent data encryption should be enabled finding are displayed with the description, impact, and remediation fields highlighted.](media/sql-mi-vulnerability-assessment-failed-va1219-remediation.png "Vulnerability Assessment")

-   > **Note**
-   >
-   > Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
+   > **Note**: Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
 TDE helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious activity.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.

 7. On your JumpBox VM, open **Microsoft SQL Server Management Studio 18** from the Start menu, and enter the following information in the **Connect to Server** dialog.